 Broadband projects as such are not eligible for funding under the various state and federal transportation infrastructure programs, but broadband facilities installed as elements of transportation projects are usually eligible for funding.
 Typically, broadband facilities must either enhance the operations of the transportation project or improve public safety.
 Examples include spare capacity included in traffic signal interconnect conduit and conduit installed in bike paths to support public safety agencies.

-A proposed bill (AB 1549) is pending approval by the governor and, if approved, would encourage Caltrans to include broadband facilities, such as conduit, in its future construction projects.
+A bill (AB 1549) enacted in 2016 encourages Caltrans to include broadband facilities, such as conduit, in its future construction projects.

 5. Educational broadband programs